chris48s/v8r/docs/docs/configuration.md

     # Plugins installed from NPM (or JSR) must be prefixed by "package:"
     - "package:v8r-plugin-emoji-output"
     # Plugins in the project dir must be prefixed by "file:"
+    # Relative paths are resolved relative to the current working directory.
     - "file:./subdir/my-local-plugin.mjs"
 ```